 Salicylic acid peels are some of the most effective peels out there, but due to the abrasive nature of the compound, they should not be used too often.
 Having a salicylic acid peel once every two weeks seems to be ideal, because salicylic acid can damage your skin if used in this way.
 Most peeling products employing salicylic acid as their main ingredient boast fairly high concentrations of the acid - around 30%.
 This means that in case you decide to try out a salicylic acid peel, you should really, and I mean really, stick to the instructions.

-A good way to test this is to pour some of the product containing salicylic acid on an empty patch of skin and see how you will react.
+A good way to check for this is to perform a patch test.
+Just pour some of the product containing salicylic acid on an empty patch of skin and see how your skin will react.
 If there are no adverse effects, such as redness, irritation or pain, you’re good to go.
 But if you have a reaction, be sure to dilute it before applying.
 Remember though, products that contain salicylic acid with a pH level of 4 and above are not as effective, so be careful before you make a purchase.

 If this discourages you and you’re not seeing results, don’t worry.
 Our bodies being what they are, meaning live, adaptable organisms, they can increase their tolerance with time.
 With repeated uses, your skin should adapt to slightly higher doses of salicylic acid peels, but you should always start small.
 Use low doses at first, then gradually increase the concentrations until you see improvement.
 If used properly, peels based on salicylic acid can be remarkably effective in cleaning clogged pores and smoothening out swollen pimples.